 Finally, to complement your SEO journey and support your efforts through the execution of the SEO process, you can take a look at the “Complement your SEO Knowledge” section, listing broader digital marketing resources of connected areas known to be useful for SEO projects success, although not SEO specific, like using Google Analytics, or the building blocks of Front-End Web Development.

 Should you go through all the areas and resources of the SEO Roadmap to learn SEO?

-Because of this, if you can, I would recommend to go through all of the areas and read at least a couple of the guides/resources listed in each, since I believe that it will allow you to better understand how each of these play a role within the SEO process, and how SEO works as a whole, even if you later decide to focus on a certain area (technical SEO, content SEO, link builder) instead of deciding to become an overall SEO specialist.
-Then if you decide to specialize on an area, you can then go through all of the resources listed within that area and related/connected topics.
+Because of this, if you can, I would recommend going through all the areas and read at least a couple of the SEO guides/resources listed in each, since I believe that it will allow you to better understand how each of these play a role within the SEO process, and how SEO works as a whole, even if you later decide to focus on a certain area (technical SEO, content SEO, link builder) instead of deciding to become an overall SEO specialist.
+Then, if you decide to specialize on a specific area within SEO, you can then go through all the resources listed within that area and related/connected topics.

 Can you help me to sort out why a page doesn’t rank better (or at all)?

 Sure thing!
-This is one of the most common questions you’ll get asked as an SEO.
-To help you, here’s a checklist with basic SEO diagnostics questions to ask, as well as areas to analyze and type of tools to use, including a Google Sheets resource too.
+“Why a page is not ranking for a relevant query in Google Search results” is one of the most common questions you’ll get asked as an SEO.
+To help you, here’s a checklist with basic SEO diagnostics questions to ask, as well as areas to analyze and types of tools to use, including a Google Sheets resource too.

-It’s always hard when you start learning something new, and SEO in particular can seem a complex topic at the start.
+It’s always hard when you start learning something new, and SEO in particular can seem a complex topic at the start since it covers so many different areas and influence aspects of the site that you don’t fully control.
 Because of this, I asked over twitter about those top things experienced SEO professionals would have love to know when they started and would advice to new SEOs who are just learning!